Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration: User Study

 \subsection{Result and Analysis}

-\textbf{Capability understanding.} We first analyzed the accuracy of the user's estimation of the robot's reachable workspace, by computing the IoUs between their responses and the ground-truth.
-We performed a two-way ANOVA of the IoUs using the type of motion and robots as independent variables.
-As a result, we found a significant effect for the motion ($F(2, 603)=86.28, p<.001$).
-A post-hoc analysis with Tukey HSD revealed that all three conditions are different from each other, with \textit{belief} significantly better than \textit{static} ($p<.001$) and \textit{random} ($p<.001$).
+\textbf{Capability understanding.} We first analyzed the accuracy of the user's estimation of the robot's reachable workspace, by computing the intersection of union (IoU) between their responses and the ground truth.
+We performed a Kruskal–Wallis H-test of the IoUs using the type of motion independent variables.
+As a result, we found a significant effect for the motion (${\chi}^{2}(2, 603)=113.52, p<.001$).
+A post-hoc analysis with Mann-Whitney U test revealed that all three conditions are different from each other, with \textit{belief} significantly better than \textit{static} ($p<.001$) and \textit{traversal} ($p<.001$).
 This confirms our hypothesis \textbf{H1}. \Cref{fig:user_reachability} shows the accuracy of participants' reachability estimation w.r.t different robots.
-On average, \textit{belief} performs 65\% better than \textit{static} and 32\% better than \textit{random}.
+On average, \textit{belief} performs 65\% better than \textit{static} and 32\% better than \textit{traversal}.
 Compared to the simulation results in \Cref{fig:sim_coop_performance}, the user study result follows relatively the same order for different conditions.

 \textbf{Task performance.} We also analyzed the collaboration task performance.
-A two-way ANOVA indicates that there is a statistically significant effect of the accumulated rewards between conditions ($F(2, 603)=12.21, p<.001$).
-The post-hoc showed a significant difference between \textit{belief} and \textit{static}.
+A Kruskal–Wallis H-test indicates that there is a statistically significant effect of the accumulated rewards between conditions (${\chi}^{2}(2, 603)=22.62, p<.001$).
+The post-hoc Mann-Whitney U test showed a significant difference between \textit{belief} and \textit{static} ($p<.001$).
 This partially supports our hypothesis \textbf{H2}.
-We didn't observe a significant difference between \textit{belief} and \textit{random}. \Cref{fig:task_performance} shows the task performance for different robots in three conditions.
+We didn't observe a significant difference between \textit{belief} and \textit{traversal}. \Cref{fig:task_performance} shows the task performance for different robots in three conditions.
 The Pearson correlation coefficient between reachability estimation and collaboration performance is $r=.203$ with p-value smaller than $0.001$, indicating a positive correlation.
 This validates that calibrating perceived robot capability benefits the collaboration performance.
-Surprisingly, users in the \textit{random} condition have a slightly higher reward when collaborating with the PR2 robot compared with those in \textit{static}, even if their reachability estimation is less accurate, although the difference is not significant.
-This is probably due to the stochastic nature of the \textit{random} baseline and specific object locations in our collaboration task.
+Surprisingly, users in the \textit{traversal} condition have a slightly higher reward when collaborating with the PR2 robot compared with those in \textit{static}, even if their reachability estimation is less accurate, although the difference is not significant.
+This is probably due to the stochastic nature of the \textit{traversal} baseline and specific object locations in our collaboration task.